cthoyt/cthoyt.github.io/_posts/2020-04-19-inspector-javerts-xref-database.md

 (and basically everyone else) fall in love with Les Mis in high school.
 Writing about my work was so much more fun in extended metaphor.
 I would also like to thank Hugh Jackman.
 You know, for being Hugh Jackman.

+P.S.
+You might be wondering why I didn't get into a discussion about the [Ontology Mapping Service (OXO)](https://www.ebi.ac.uk/about/news/announcement/industry-collaboration-ontology-mapping-service) from the EBI.
+It looks to me like this project has been abandoned.
+Even if not, it's API has most of the same issues that I described in a [previous post]({% post_url 2020-04-18-ooh-na-na %}).